Nonreciprocity and odd viscosity in chiral active fluids: Total hydrodynamic momentum

-We start by introducing the concept of total momentum, a density field that captures the momentum of all atoms (not only the molecules CM) in the hydrodynamic limit.
-As we show below, the total momentum flux (or the total momentum stress tensor) is very different from the one associated with the CM.
-Clearly, the experimentally measurable force in a rheological experiment is the one related to this total momentum stress.
+We start by introducing the concept of total hydrodynamic momentum, a density field that captures the momentum of all atoms (not only the molecules CM) in the hydrodynamic limit, i.e., in the limit in which all ``fast modes'' are neglected.
+In practice all finite-frequency modes are discarded and the CG only accounts for the molecules' zero-modes.
+For simple molecules with no states of self-stress~\cite{Lubensky2015,Mao2018} these zero-modes are the rigid body translations and rotations (see Materials and Methods for more discussion).
+Hereafter, we will refer to this momentum as the {\it hydrodynamic momentum}.
+As we show below, the hydrodynamic momentum flux (or the hydrodynamic momentum stress tensor) is very different from the one associated with the CM.

 To model a fluid of dumbbells, we write the momentum of the two point masses in terms of the CM momentum, $\vecp^\alpha$, and ${\bm \nu}^\alpha$ as $\vecp^{\alpha}_{1,2} = \half\vecp^\alpha \pm ma\dot{\bm\nu}^\alpha$, such that the total momentum density for the diatomic fluid, $\hat{g}_i(\vecr) = \sum_{\alpha\mu} p_i^{\alpha\mu} \delta \left(\vecr - \vecr^{\alpha\mu}\right)$, can be split into the CM momentum density, $\hat\vecg^c \equiv \sum_\alpha \vecp^\alpha \delta(\vecr-\vecr^\alpha)$, and a spin-like momentum density, $\hat\vecg = \hat\vecg^c + \hat\vecg^s$, with